mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/creating.md

 The only thing left is to link the editor to the selector.
-So edit the message handler assigned to the selector so that on receiving the `show` message we assign the content of the message to the panel, and show the panel:
+So edit the message handler assigned to the selector so that on receiving the `show` message we assign the content of the message to the panel using a new property "annotationAnchor", and show the panel:

-    selector = pageMod.PageMod({
+    var selector = pageMod.PageMod({
       include: ['*'],
       contentScriptWhen: 'ready',
       contentScriptFile: [data.url('jquery-1.4.2.min.js'),